hpiwowar/citation11k/analysis/stats.md

 The sample of microarray experiments used in the current analysis was previously determined (Piwowar 2011 PLoS ONE, data from Piwowar 2011 Dryad).
 Briefly, a full-text query uncovered papers with keywords associated with relevant wet-lab methods.
 The full-text query had been characterized with high precision (90%, 95% confidence interval 86% to 93%) and a moderate recall (56%, 52% to 61%) for this task.
 Running the query in PubMed Central, HighWire Press, and Google Scholar revealed <code class="knitr inline">11603</code> distinct gene expression microarray papers.
 The papers were published between 2000 and 2009.

-The current analysis retained papers published between 2001 and 2009.
+The current analysis retained papers published from 2001 through 2009.

 #### Assessment of data availability